Top-Rated Heroin Addiction Treatment in Massachusetts

 If you or a loved one are struggling with heroin addiction, we encourage you to seek professional treatment.
-At Meta Addiction Treatment, we provide flexible outpatient treatment programs to help you recover on your schedule.
+At Meta Addiction Treatment, we provide flexible outpatient treatment programs in the greater Boston area to help you recover on your schedule.

 Heroin has regained popularity since the federal government began cracking down on prescription drug abuse.
 As an opioid, heroin blocks the body from receiving pain messages which helps to temporarily relieve pain.
 But the reality is that heroin does the body far more harm than good.

 Abusing heroin can overheat the body, slow users’ heart rates, and make breathing difficult.
 Prolonged heroin usage can lead to collapsed veins, infections, liver and kidney disease, miscarriage, mental disorders, pneumonia, and tuberculosis.
 Abusing heroin can also lead to a higher risk of contracting HIV/AIDS and Hepatitis B and C. Luckily, heroin addiction can be treated.
 Medical detox, behavioral therapy, peer support groups, and lifestyle changes can all help people grappling with heroin turn their lives around.

 Here’s what you need to know about heroin, how the drug leads to addiction, how the substance affects the body, and how professional rehabilitation programs like ours can help treat heroin addiction.

 Heroin is an opioid drug made from morphine, a natural substance extracted from the seed pod of opium poppy plants grown in Mexico, Colombia, and Southeast and Southwest Asia.
 Unlike legal opioids that doctors prescribe for pain relief, such as codeine and morphine, heroin is illegal.
 In fact, the Drug Enforcement Administration (DEA) categorizes heroin as a Schedule I substance.
 This means that heroin has a high potential for abuse and no current medically accepted use.